 By eating at home more than eating out, we have saved a tremendous amount of money (and sodium bloat).
 I like to invest some of that money we save back into quality ingredients!

-Instead of going out for sushi I just make a huge sushi platter with those great quality ingredients!
+And instead of going out for sushi, I might just make a huge sushi platter with those great quality ingredients!

 My main message is to always have a plan.